douglasalipio/faketwitter/README.md

 ## Project architecture
 The project was developed based on clean architecture and separated by modules such as domain, presentation, and data.

+* Presentation - MVVM was developed to communicate with the UI
+* Domain - Usecase pattern to handle business logic
+* Data - Repository pattern to handle local data

 ## Relevant 3rd party libraries
 * Livedata
+* Viewmodel
 * Mockk
 * Junit
 * Circleimageview